pcrain/GungeonCraft/readme.md

 ### Features

-- 172 new items, including
+- 174 new items, including
-	+ 95 new guns
+	+ 97 new guns
 	+ 53 new passive items
 	+ 24 new active items
 - Lore for all new guns and items
-- A new custom character: Rogo from [Pogo Rogue](https://store.steampowered.com/app/2870280/Pogo_Rogue/)
+- Two new custom characters: Rogo from [Pogo Rogue](https://store.steampowered.com/app/2870280/Pogo_Rogue/) and Beatrix from [Slime Rancher](https://store.steampowered.com/app/433340/Slime_Rancher/)
 - 90 stylish cosmetic hats, accessible via a new hat room near Winchester in the Breach
 - Companion Shop: sells 3 random unlocked companions at a 30% discount
 - Barter Shop: trades 3 random D-A tier items for any higher-tiered item